rabru/bigip-terraform-service-discovery/README.md

 [Here](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/discovery.html?highlight=service%20discovery)
 you can find the related documentation.

-:warning: Be aware that this deployment needs AWS credentials, which I will grep from `~/.aws/credentials`.
+:warning: Be aware that this deployment needs AWS credentials, which will be grepped from `~/.aws/credentials`.
 If you don't like it, please modify it in the `apply.sh` script to your needs.

 Copy the folder of the application base definition.
 This way you can create as many new applications instances as needed.
 ```